Ravichandranayakar/Ravichandranayakar/README.md

 # 💫 About Me:

-I’m an Applied Machine Learning Engineer who likes taking ML ideas all the way to something people can actually use — not stopping at model training or notebooks.

-Right now, I’m working on end-to-end ML applications, where things like data quality, evaluation, and deployment matter as much as the model itself.
-One of my main projects is an Intelligent Skin Cancer Detection System, which I trained, evaluated, and deployed with a live inference interface.

-Most of my work is focused on building practical ML pipelines — from data preprocessing to model selection, evaluation, and deployment — and understanding what breaks when models move out of controlled environments.

-I’ve also published a research paper, which helped me build a stronger foundation in experimentation and analysis, but my primary interest is applied ML and real-world systems.

-I’m open to collaborating on applied ML projects, especially in healthcare, computer vision, or NLP, where the goal is to solve real problems rather than just showcase models.

-Ask me about machine learning pipelines, deploying ML models, evaluation strategies, or turning ML prototypes into working applications.
+Applied ML Engineer focused on taking models to production — not just training them in notebooks.
+I build end-to-end pipelines with attention to data quality, evaluation, robustness, and deployment.
+I recently built and deployed an Intelligent Skin Cancer Detection System with live inference, and I’ve published research, though my priority is real-world ML systems.
+Open to collaborations in healthcare, CV, and NLP where the goal is practical impact, not demo-ware.

 ## 🌐 Socials: